Francesc Bonet: Rajasthan United

 In December 2021, I-League club Rajasthan United appointed Francesc Bonet as the head coach for 2021-22 season.

 Gokulam Kerala

 On 27 December 2022, Bonet was appointed as the new coach of Gokulam Kerala.
 He replaced Cameroonian Richard Towa after the defending champion played nine matches in the 2022–23 I-League season.
+He parted ways with the club in June 2023.

+Churchill Brothers

+In January 2024, Bonet was appointed head coach of another I-League club Churchill Brothers.
+His first win came in his sixth game in-charge,a 2–0 victory over Delhi on 27 February.
+His team also won the next match, away against Shillong Lajong.